 - Can presence management be used to contain agents and enforce a mode of operation, rather than provide ballooning contact ‘possibilities’?

 - Is queue management and traffic prioritisation media-agnostic?
 For example, can the platform blend seamlessly and automatically between outbound voice, inbound chat and incoming e-mail processes?

-- Does the agent application framework allow the different media types to be processed with some common standards for session management and look-and-feel?
+- Does the agent application framework allow the different media channels to be processed with some common standards for session management and look-and-feel?

 - Is the contact center platform, and the application framework able to support the behaviour of different types of media?
 For example, a contact center agent should not as a rule be dealing with more than one voice call at once, but may be able to manage several chat sessions in parallel.Finally, let’s not forget:

-- Contact centers are used to having to adopt new media types for their clients’ business programs.
-Ask your vendor how their platform enables quick and easy integration of new media types (without incessant upgrades, risk and cost).
+- Contact centers are used to having to adopt new media channels for their clients’ business programs.
+Ask your vendor how their platform enables quick and easy integration of new media channels (without incessant upgrades, risk and cost).